 And finally, NASCIO ‘s government affairs work continues by advocating for NASCIO-endorsed H.R.
 5823, the State and Local Cybersecurity Improvement Act, which Congress is considering adding to additional COVID-19 stimulus legislation, as well as monitoring any possible funding for state and local government.

 As some state CIOs start to think about what the return to the workplace looks like, we’ll be there for those conversations too, updating our guidance document as things progress and bringing our members together (remotely for now) to share.
 While they provide the continuity of government, we will make sure NASCIO remains adaptable and relevant, no matter what surprises are on the horizon.

 “Expect surprises.”
-That’s what National Association of State Chief Information Officers (NASCIO) executive director Doug Robinson always reminds his staff.
-But I think none of…
+That’s what National Association of State Chief Information Officers (NASCIO) executive director and AMR Team member Doug Robinson always reminds his staff.
+But…